Ferdie earned his BSN in 2016 from Lyceum of the Philippines University and is working as an RN in the emergency department of SPCDH.

 7. What Causes Migraines?

 Surprisingly, there is still no consensus about what causes migraines.
 It was only recently discovered that migraines are triggered by bloodstream dilating.
-Even though this can certainly be a factor to serious pain and the result of a feeling (lines, colors, different patterns or blind spots evident just before migraine pain), doctors do not deem this to be the main cause.
-Current research suggests that other causes, such as the release of body chemicals and increased sensitivity to pain, happen simultaneously, that could be the real trigger of most migraine headache.
+Even though this can certainly be a factor in serious pain and the result of a feeling (lines, colors, different patterns, or blind spots evident just before migraine pain), doctors do not deem this to be the main cause.
+Current research suggests that other causes, such as the release of body chemicals and increased sensitivity to pain, happen simultaneously, which could be the real trigger of most migraine headaches.
 Lately, doctors have defined migraine as a neurological ailment, or one that happens in the brain.

 This chemical affects other pain-sensing tissues in the area, which make them more susceptible to pain.
-In addition they release neuropeptides.
+In addition, they release neuropeptides.
 Many of these chemicals continue to target the muscles around the blood vessels close to the area of your brain.
-Those muscles loosen up, getting the blood vessels to dilate and leading to extra blood to circulate.
+Those muscles loosen up, getting the blood vessels to dilate and leading to extra blood circulating.
 Here, doctors believe the pain in a typical migraine is triggered.

 Much of the neuropeptide chemicals cause the cranial nerves to start swelling, causing the cells around the area to expand.